Effective Email Marketing For Online Course Creators

 Besides that, notice that most of the subject lines are Written In Title Case (by capitalizing every word), making them just a little bit easier to read in a crowded mailbox, and grabbing just a little bit more attention.

-Notice also that many of the email subject lines are under the form of a question.
+Notice also that many of the email subject lines are in the form of a question.
 I found over the years that some of my best-performing emails use a question as their subject line.

 The question mark is implicitly making a promise saying that the content of the email will provide an answer to the question, and if the question is interesting for the student, they will at least open the email.